nkh/ftl/config/ftl/man/ftl.md

 ## Filtering

+        External filters are applied first (to directories and files).

+        Filter #d is applied to directories.

-        filter #1, filter #2, and reverse-filter are arguments passed to rg
+        Filter #1, filter #2, and reverse-filter are applied to files.

+        Filters are arguments passed to rg.

                 examples:
                         .                # select everything